 Such a marked change in perspective spawned distrust.

 However, this trust factor took a hit.
-32% said that they trust their nonprofits a lot less than what they did before.
-This sentiment directly impacted their donation – leading to lower fundraising number for you.
+32% said that they trust their nonprofits a lot less than they did before.
+This sentiment directly impacted their donation – leading to a lower fundraising number for you.

 You can’t build trust and form a relationship overnight.
 It happens with successful donor cultivation followed by intelligent stewardship after the ask.

 Follow the hierarchy of fundraising ask.
-Do not make the ask at the first touchpoint, but build-up to it.
+Do not make the ask at the first touchpoint, but build up to it.

 Ensure that what you ask is something within the potential of the prospect to give.
 For instance, the young, eager millennials would not always have money to spare for your organization.
 However, they would be prime candidates to approach with volunteer requests as they are the demographic with the most time (and energy) on their hands.

 After the ask, it is vital to acknowledge the donation that was granted.
-Also, before you make the next ask, donors would like to know how their money created impact.
+Also, before you make the next ask, donors would like to know how their money created an impact.
 So, if you can send them that information too and personalize it, it would go a long way in them learning to trust your organization.

 Remember, by doing such personalized cultivation and engagement, you are not providing an exceptional donor journey.
 You are merely giving the donors what they expect (yep, donor expectations have shot up!).